mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 In general, the *core write commands all support write concern*.
 Now, we've talked about this all at a pretty high level. *Write concern* makes a lot more sense when you watch it in action.
 In an earlier lesson, we showed you how an *application writes "behave" during a failover event*.
 Let's return to that example now but to talk about *write concern*.
 We have our *three-member replica set with an application inserting data into the primary*.

-As you might remember, data is replicated from the primary to the secondaries.

-The default write concern is one.

-So even though we don't set the write concern explicitly, the application implicitly assigns it a write concern of one.

-At this point, we know that our primary has received the write operation.

-We've received one acknowledgment based on our write concern of one.
+As you might remember, *data is replicated from the primary to the secondaries*.
+The default *write concern is one*.
+So even though we don't set the *write concern explicitly, the application implicitly assigns it a write concern of one*.
+At this point, we know that our *primary has received the write operation*.
+We've received one *acknowledgment based on our write concern of one*.

 Since that matches the write concern we requested, we're good to go.